Ubayx23/FA25EC3/developer_log.md

   node structure in tree.h as it was calling for string and U instead of int and T. Still understanding the layout so I just added a map in the Tree class for storing nodes.
-  No logic today, hoping to add that tmr.
+  No logic today, hoping to add that tmr..